ErikThorsell/dotfiles/README.md

 If the file is used *as is*, the file can be symlinked.

-Symlinking is prefered, so I only use rendering when necessary.
+Symlinking is preferred, so I only use rendering when necessary.